-- 1. This July 1, 2015 valuation is used to determine the annual recommended contribution for the fiscal year beginning July 1, 2016.
-As a dollar amount, the recommended contribution has increased over the 2015-2016 fiscal year calculation from \$11,879,286 to \$12,737,344.
-As a percentage of pay, it has increased from 28.03% to 30.72%.
-The development of the recommended contribution is shown in this valuation report on page 10 and a detailed reconciliation of the change in the recommended contribution is on page 11.
+- 1. This July 1, 2016 valuation is used to determine the Actuarially Determined Contribution (ADC) for the fiscal year beginning July 1, 2017.
+As a dollar amount, the ADC has increased over the 2016-2017 fiscal year calculation from \$12,737,344 to \$13,706,771.
+As a percentage of pay, it has increased from 30.72% to 34.08%.
+The development of the ADC is shown in this valuation report on page 10 and a detailed reconciliation of the change in the ADC is on page 11.
 The allocation of the contribution by group is shown on page 18. - 2.
-The actuarial valuation report as of July 1, 2015 is based on financial information as of that date.
+The actuarial valuation report as of July 1, 2016 is based on financial information as of that date.
 Changes in the value of assets subsequent to that date, to the extent that they exist, are not reflected.
 Unfavorable asset experience will increase the actuarial cost of the Plan, while favorable experience will decrease the actuarial cost of the Plan.
-For example, a 10% change in the current year's actuarial value of assets would produce a \$1,323,582 change in the recommended contribution level.
+For example, a 10% change in the current year's actuarial value of assets would produce a \$1,401,295 change in the recommended contribution level.
 Because the actuarial value of assets involves a smoothing method, a 10% change in market value would not be fully reflected immediately in the actuarial value of assets.
 Rather, that effect would be spread over a period of years.
 We have shown the full impact immediately so as to indicate the sensitivity of costs to market fluctuations.

-- 3. As indicated in Section 2, Subsection B of this report, the total unrecognized investment loss as of June 30, 2015 is \$4,305,372.
+- 3. As indicated in Section 2, Subsection B of this report, the total unrecognized investment loss as of June 30, 2016 is \$17,304,129.
 This investment loss will be recognized in the determination of the actuarial value of assets for funding purposes in the next few years, to the extent it is not offset by recognition of investment gains derived from future experience.
-This implies that earning the assumed rate of investment return of 8.00% per year (net of expenses) on a market value basis will result in investment losses on the actuarial value of assets in the next few years.
-Therefore, if the actual market return is equal to the assumed 8.00% rate and all other actuarial assumptions are met, the contribution requirements would still increase in each of the next few years. - 4.
-This report uses a discount rate of 8.00%.
-We believe the Town of East Hartford should consider reducing this assumption to something in the 6.75% to 7.25% range.
+This implies that earning the assumed rate of investment return of 7.90% per year (net of expenses) on a market value basis will result in investment losses on the actuarial value of assets in the next few years.
+Therefore, if the actual market return is equal to the assumed 7.90% rate and all other actuarial assumptions are met, the contribution requirements would still increase in each of the next few years. - 4.
+The Town has elected to grant a 1% COLA to Firefighters who retired between January 1, 2002 and June 30, 2005 and non-disabled General Employees who retired between January 1, 2002 and July 1, 2005.
+This change increased the contribution by \$50,000. - 5.
+This year the discount rate was lowered from 8.00% to 7.90%.
+We believe the Town of East Hartford should consider further reducing this assumption to something in the 6.75% to 7.25% range. - 6.
+The Town is amortizing the unfunded liability over 27 years with payments increasing 3.25% annually.
+These payments do not cover the interest on the unfunded liability.
+Therefore, the unfunded liability is expected to grow even if all assumptions are met.